saturnflyer/selenium-connect/README.md

 #…
 ```

 Similarly, when you finish your job you can pass in parameters.
-Right now this is limited to sauce labs jobs, as it lets you mark the tests as passed, failed, and turn on downloading the failure screenshot:
+You can use the `failshot` parameter to turn on the saving of the last screenshot.
+For SauceLabs you can mark the tests as passed or failed:

 ```Ruby
 # sweet your test passed!